couchbaselabs/docs-ng/content/couchbase-manual-2.0/administration-tasks.markdown

 The above will copy only the keys matching the specified prefix into the `default` bucket.
 For each key skipped, an information message will be supplied.
-The reamining output shows the records transferred and summary as normal.
+The remaining output shows the records transferred and summary as normal.

 <a id="couchbase-backup-restore-mac"></a>